Athlon 64 X2: Multithreading

 The primary benefit of dual-core processors (like the Athlon 64 X2) over single-core processors is their ability to process more software threads at the same time.
 The ability of processors to execute multiple threads simultaneously is called thread-level parallelism (TLP).
 By placing two cores on the same die, the X2 effectively doubles the TLP over a single-core Athlon 64 of the same speed.
 The need for TLP processing ability depends on the situation to a great degree, and some situations benefit from it far more than others.
 Some programs are currently written for only one thread, and thus cannot use the processing power of a second core.

-Programs often written with multiple threads and able to use dual-cores include many music and video encoding applications, and especially professional rendering programs.
+Programs often written with multiple threads and able to use two cores include many music and video encoding applications, and especially professional rendering programs.
 High TLP applications currently correspond to server and workstation situations more than the typical desktop.
 These applications can reach almost twice the performance of a single-core Athlon 64 of the same specifications.
 Multitasking also runs a sizable number of threads.
 Intense multitasking processes have sped up by considerably more than twice.
 This is mostly due to the high overhead caused by constantly switching threads, and could potentially be improved by adjustments to operating system scheduling code.

 In the consumer segment of the market, the X2 improves on the performance of the original Athlon 64, especially for multi-threaded software.